qbranch-code/qnet.integration/README.md

 #### TicketSubscriber

-The ticket subscriber sample requires the following configuration paramters to be present...
+The ticket subscriber sample requires the following configuration parameters to be present...

 * ...`namespace`: blah
 * ...`user`: bleh